neporood/android_device_motorola_quark/README.md

-Device configuration for Moto MAXX (Quark)
+Device configuration for Quark (Droid Turbo, Moto Maxx, and Moto Turbo)
 ==============================
 Copyright 2015 - The CyanogenMod Project